On singular Hilbert schemes of points: Local structures and tautological sheaves: Local properties of Hilbert schemes

 The variables $y_{22},y_{23},y_{25},y_{26},y_{28}$ do not appear in the above expression.
 It has the $\mathbb{Z}/2$ symmetry

-In this section we set $R=\mathbb{Q}[y_1,...,y_{29}]/\mathrm{Jac}(F_{1321})$, and $S=R/(y_{22},y_{23},y_{25},y_{26},y_{28})$.
+In this section, we set $R=\mathbb{Q}[y_1,\dots,y_{29}]/\Jac(F_{1321})$ and $S=R/(y_{22},y_{23},y_{25},y_{26},y_{28})$.

-\begin{proposition} Away from $0$, $\Spec(S)$ has extra dimension equal to 0 or 6, and has at most rational singularities.
-More precisely, every point away from $0$, is a smooth point, or has an open neighborhood that is isomorphic to an open subset of a trivial affine bundle over the cone $\widehat{G}(2,6)$. \end{proposition} \begin{proof} We use the notations in section \ref{sec:3D-1321}.
-Let $I$ be an ideal of $\Bbbk[X_1,X_2,X_3]$ such that $Z_I$ lies in the Haiman neighborhood $\Spec(A_{\lambda_{1321}})$.
-By theorem \ref{thm-fundamental-haiman}(iii), this implies that
+\begin{proposition} Away from $0$, $\Spec(S)$ has extra dimension equal to $0$ or $6$ and has at most rational singularities.
+More precisely, every point away from $0$ is a smooth point or has an open neighborhood that is isomorphic to an open subset of a trivial affine bundle over the cone $\widehat{G}(2,6)$. \end{proposition}